 I’ve talked at length over the years about the importance of innovation and differentiation for startups and that creating a competitive edge, or moat, is imperative for sustainable success.
-I’ve been consistent that this leg up on the competition doesn’t always need to be technology advancements or “mad science” only via hardcore intellectual property (IP), patents, deep machine learning and artificial intelligence, etc. I’ve written about being the most prepared person in the room, the criticality of deep market research and what makes a great entrepreneur.
+I’ve been consistent that this leg up on the competition doesn’t always need to be technology advancements or “mad science” only via hardcore intellectual property (IP), patents, deep machine learning and artificial intelligence, etc. I’ve written about being the most prepared person in the room

 The Different Ways To Innovate

 When it comes to innovation, It can certainly be legal like those patents or some brand or name or tagline oriented trademarks (all potentially smart and important) but those things simply outline publicly your special product/platform/brand magic and competition will skirt around them to compete.
 Most startups are founded by industry experts and technologists thinking “product out,” so this is certainly why so many focus on the IP and technology as their competitive edge.

 There is a different type of innovation that is also an equalizer and accelerator – and it is what being a creative entrepreneur is all about.
 Innovation can and should occur on the business and customer side as well.
 Innovating on business models, customer engagement, GTM motions, user experience, community building, pricing and packaging, partnerships and interrelations, brand building, thoughtful M&A, team structures, incentives and compensation plans, culture and office space can all play a major role in your companies unique scaling blueprint.
 GTM, brand and community are our specialties at York IE.

 That’s right, back to the above, I said UNIQUE because no matter the pattern repetition your VCs may see in your startup, you are a snowflake and a one of a kind delicate flower.
 There are always folks to watch (thus, our obsession with market research